-German artist Boris Eldagsen has sent shockwaves through the world of photography by winning one of the prestigious annual Sony World Photography Awards with his work “The Electrician.”
-It’s part of his Pseudomnesia series and an image he created exclusively using artificial intelligence.
+German artist Boris Eldagsen has sent shockwaves through the world of photography by winning one of the prestigious annual Sony World Photography Awards with his work “The Electrician” and then rejecting it.
+The image is part of his Pseudomnesia series, which he created exclusively using artificial intelligence.
 He applied to the category “creative” to test if the organization had done its homework regarding AI-generated images.
 It turned out they didn’t.
 Eldagsen managed to dupe the organization as they weren’t aware of the photo’s origins.
 Eldagsen describes the events in detail on his website.
 Following the rejection of the award, SWPA issued a statement you can read here.

-Eldagsen sparked an important discussion to accelerate the process of the Prize organizers to create separate competitions for AI-generated images.
+Eldagsen sparked a vital discussion to accelerate the process of the Prize organizers to create separate competitions for AI-generated images.

 In our interview, he shares his thoughts on approaching AI within the photo industry and gives tips for leveraging the new technology.